zip-sapp/electronnity/README.md

-# Electronnity
+# Electron Nity

 ## 📌 Overview
-**Electronnity** is a cutting-edge website designed for artists and producers, providing high-quality samples, loops, and presets to keep creativity flowing.
+**Electron Nity (electronnity.co)** is a cutting-edge website designed for artists and producers, providing high-quality samples, loops, and presets to keep creativity flowing.
 It also features a standalone merchandise store with e-commerce functionality.
 This project was developed as part of the **Polytechnic University of the Philippines Web Development II** course and received a **perfect grade of 1.00**.

 ### 🌟 Inspiration
 The design and functionality of Electronnity are inspired by [Stickz.co](https://stickz.co/) and **Pro Theme** in WordPress.
 The website integrates multiple modern web features, including: